Telmar acquires Helixa. Reach out to your Telmar rep for new and enhanced insights.

 No service is completely secure, but we believe the security of your information is a serious issue and we are committed to maintaining commercially reasonable and appropriate security measures to ensure that your personal information is protected both online and offline.
 Telmar has a dedicated Information Security team that manages our framework, policies and procedures based on ISO27001 principles (with supplementary controls added for NIST framework alignment) to protect your personal information.

-The framework includes (but not limited to) the following measures; employees and contractors being subject to background checks and bound by confidentiality, all receive training on data privacy and security.
+The framework includes (but not limited to) the following measures: employees and contractors being subject to background checks and bound by confidentiality, all receive training on data privacy and security.
 Those responsible for designing, managing and developing software and services do so applying secure development and privacy by design practices.
 Principles of least privilege are adopted using a role-based model for provisioning access to critical infrastructure and sensitive data.
 Data is encrypted in transit over public networks using both TLS, data encryption at rest is using Advanced Encryption Standard, pseudonymization.
 We also take measures to ensure third-party service providers that process personal data on our behalf also have appropriate security controls in place.

 While we strive to protect your data, we cannot guarantee that unauthorized access to your data, data loss or a data breach will never occur.